How common is mosquito breeding in condominiums? It is actually more common than we think.

 Other than pools, pests also tend to linger in gyms and BBQ pits.
 Gyms that are covered in sweat and bacteria left behind by the users.
 BBQ pits where people cook and consume their food can attract pests to breed as well.

 To eliminate mosquito breeding, remove or treat all potential breeding habitats with insecticide.
 All breeding and potential breeding spots must be reported to the condominium management so that they are able to take the necessary action to resolve the issue.
 To resolve the issue, fogging can also be done to the areas that are infected with mosquitoes.
+This can easily be done if one engages a professional pest control Singapore company that offers mosquitos control services.

 In 2017, 13 000 cases of dengue cases was recorded signifying how common dengue actually is.
 Also, mosquitoes tend to breed better in warmer climates.
 Mosquitoes can be easily found in areas that are dim and shady or stagnant water.